djipco/surface-scanmeister/README.md

 ### Raspbian

+These instructions apply to Raspberry Pi OS (bookworm).

 * Use **Raspberry Pi Imager.app** to create brand new SDHC boot medium for the Raspberry Pi.
 At the beginning of the process click on "Modify Settings" and:
   * Name host to: **scanmeister0x** (change "x" by integer)